DeMorgaan/AppRemoteControl/README.md

 <br>

     # Documentation/UML
-Here attached the UML link ,that contains information of the main classes and the connection between them -Link-
+Here attached the UML link ,that contains information of the main classes and the connection between them -https://lucid.app/lucidchart/c9b302ef-34ef-4480-8c79-e98f6ff43d68/view?page=0_0# -
 For developers there is also documentation of the code in the code files for you.

     # Video